QIGONG

 For some time now, I have been studying, practising and more recently receiving mentoring from Mimi Kuo Deemer (www.mkdeemer.com), a well loved qigong, yoga and mindfulness teacher and author of two books, which I highly recommend: Qigong and the Tai Chi Axis: Nourishing Practices for the Body, Mind and Spirit and Xiu Yang: Self-cultivation for a Happier, Healthier and Balanced Life.

-I offer weekly sessions at Stonnall Village Hall and at Lichfield Methodist Church Centre in the heart of Lichfield city.
+I offer weekly sessions at Stonnall Village Hall.
 These sessions are ideal for beginners but also suitable for those who have practised qigong before.
 Alternatively, these practices can also be done sitting down in a chair if you prefer.

 If you would like to join our small and friendly group, click on the ‘Contact Maria’ button below to send me an email.